Lindt8/PHITS-Tools/paper.md

 +===================+==============================================================================================================================================================+

-PHITS Tools is also capable of parsing the "dump" outputs (both binary and plaintext formats) available for some tallies, and it can also automatically detect, parse, and process all PHITS output files listed in a provided directory or PHITS input file&mdash;very convenient for simulations employing multiple tallies, each with its own output file, whose outputs are to be further studied, e.g., compared to experimental data or other simulations.
+PHITS Tools is also capable of parsing the "dump" outputs (both binary and plaintext formats) available for some tallies, and it can automatically detect, parse, and process all PHITS output files listed in a provided directory or PHITS input file too&mdash;very convenient for simulations with multiple tallies, each with its own output file, whose outputs are to be further studied, e.g., compared to experimental data or other simulations.
 PHITS Tools can be used by: